asmaHelmy/TMdb_Movies_Analysis/README.md

 ## Acknowledgements:

-- This project was done as a part of Udacity's Advanced Data Analysis, thanks for Egypt FWD for the scholarship.
+- This project was done as a part of Udacity's Advanced Data Analysis, thanks Egypt FWD for the scholarship.
 - Data used in this analysis is from Kaggle [Link](https://www.kaggle.com/tmdb/tmdb-movie-metadata)